Selection for short-term empowerment accelerates the evolution of homeostatic neural cellular automata: Discussion

 Short-term empowered NCA also were shown to display many desirable characteristics of collective systems capable of morphogenesis and homeostasis, such as long-term stability (maintaining form after development), cohesive structures (few holes), and low cell transiency (cells don't flicker or move across the grid).
 Short-term empowerment as an additional objective pushes solutions toward this behavior without having to directly select for each of these characteristics individually.
 This allows for easier discovery of fit NCA capable of matching a specified shape in a manner similar to biological organisms where cohesive shapes grow from a single cell and stop when a target shape has been achieved.
 This benefit of short-term empowerment, thus, produces solutions that have acquired behaviors of morphogenetic systems in general.
 Indeed, we find that fine-tuning short-term empowered NCA with the bi-loss objectives for a different target shape produce more fit NCA on the new target than fine-tuning non-empowered NCA with the bi-loss objectives for only a short number of generations.
 This suggests short-term empowered solutions are more easily adapted to different, but similar tasks.
 This may be beneficial if a new task is desired after already performing evolution on an initial task as it may not be necessary to start from scratch in order to achieve the behavior.
 Such a finding is a step towards understanding the universal principles that guide processes such as morphogenesis regardless of the specific task (target shape) at hand.

 Lastly, in an attempt to better understand the types of signaling dynamics that empowerment selects for, we tested alternative additional objectives to replace empowerment with to investigate whether or not they had a similar effect.
-These included minimizing/maximizing the entropy of individual cells' actions (i.e. locally) or minimizing the entropy of all cells' actions in the NCA (global action entropy minimization).
+These included minimizing or maximizing the entropy of individual cells' actions.
 We found that minimizing the entropy each cell's set of actions significantly outperforms short-term empowerment as an additional objective (Figure \ref{discussion:add_obj}).
-That is, most cells produce constant actions.
-Minimizing entropy of actions of the NCA globally, however, does not have the same effect (red line in Figure \ref{discussion:add_obj}).
-Thus, actions may be diverse between but not within cells.
+That is, it is helpful for most cells produce constant actions.
 Empowerment, however, does not appear to have this effect as individual cells tend to explore more of the possible action space.
 More investigation must be done to determine if empowerment and minimizing local action entropy are indeed selecting for different dynamics, in which case they may be beneficial together, or if there is overlap between the two, in which case we may be able to better understand why empowerment is useful in this task-environment.